Former Abercrombie & Fitch CEO Mike Jeffries arrested in sex trafficking investigation, sources say

 Jeffries had previously been named in a class action lawsuit that accused him of running a "widespread sex-trafficking operation."
 That lawsuit claimed he allegedly used his position at the company to prey on young men by suggesting the company would hire them as models.

+Jeffries' attorney, Brian Bieber, said in an email to the Associated Press he would "respond in detail to the allegations after the indictment is unsealed, and when appropriate, but plan to do so in the courthouse - not the media."

+Jeffries became CEO of the company in 1992, and left in 2014 with a reported retirement package of over $25 million, according to the lawsuit.
 Abercrombie & Fitch said it had no comment on the arrest.

-Jeffries left the company in 2014.
+The company has previously said it hired a law firm to conduct an independent investigation into the allegations.

 Check back soon for more on this developing story.